Half of workers have experienced poor mental health in current job

 Manager confidence, in turn, is closely linked with whether employees feel able to disclose.
 Those staff who felt their manager supported their mental health or could spot the signs that someone might be struggling were far more likely to say they would be able to talk about their mental health at work.

-In a separate story today, research by the CBI found that two in three (63 per cent) of businesses saw workplace health and wellbeing as an important issue, but most find it difficult to take practical actions because they are unclear about what works.
+In a separate story today, research by the CBI found that two in three (63%) of businesses saw workplace health and wellbeing as an important issue, but most find it difficult to take practical actions because they are unclear about what works.
 Employers are taking mental health and wellbeing increasingly seriously, but need the resources and support to help them do it.

 Paul Farmer, Chief Executive of Mind, said: